-King David wrote Psalm 69:284 which presents the only instance in the Old Testament of the Hebrew phrase "the Book of the Life."
-The Hebrew word for "life" in Psalm 69:286 helps us understand the Old Testament meaning of this Book of Life.
-The Hebrew word "life" found in Psalm 69:287 predominantly refers to people physically alive on earth.
-Therefore, it appears that the Book of
+King David wrote Psalm 69:284 which presents the only instance in the Old Testament of the Hebrew phrase "the Book of the Life."5 The Hebrew word for "life" in Psalm 69:286 helps us understand the Old Testament meaning of this Book of Life.
+The Hebrew word "life" found in Psalm 69:287 predominantly refers to people physically alive on earth.8 Therefore, it appears that the Book of Life mentioned in Psalm 69:289 refers to the Book of the Living (people physically alive on the earth at any given time).
+In this case, one's name would be written in the book at conception and blotted out at physical death.

-5 The Hebrew phrase for "book of life" ("מֶּבֶּבֶּר חַיִּים") occurs in only Psalm 69:28, page 921.
+5The Hebrew phrase for "book of life" ("מֶּפֶּבֶּר חַיִּים") occurs in only Psalm 69:28, page 921.